Children and youth who feel connected to a church want to come to church.

 In Unitarian Universalist churches, as in other faith traditions, we recognize the transition from childhood to impending adulthood.
 Here at First Parish, our 10th and 11th grade students participate in a Coming of Age program where they reflect on their growth from childhood, learn about themselves, and prepare for adulthood.
 We mark this transition with a year-long program that includes five parts: pairing youth with adult mentors; discussions and retreats that emphasize self-awareness and confidence-building; service to the church and community; development of a personal statement of faith (a credo); and a culminating affirmation ceremony.
 We will offer this program in the 2014-2015 year.

-NOTE: For current schedule information about any of our youth programs or events please visit the Youth Programs Calendar.
+NOTE: For current schedule information about any of our youth programs or events please visit the Youth Programs Calendar on the Members & Friends page.
 Schedules are also available from the Director of Religious Education, Michelle Cote (RE@fpc-stow-acton.org, 978-897-8149), and on the monthly church calendar.